msheikhattari/quantum-computing/README.md

-# quantum-computing
+# Quantum Computing

 Demonstration of teleportation and distinguishing quantum states

-See the pdf for more information
+View teleport_distinguish.pdf for more information